Adrianr19970/csci49900-capstone-project/README.md

 $ git commit -am "make it better"
 $ git push heroku master

 Disable collect static if compilation fails
+Make sure the name of your heroku app is in the 'Allowed Hosts' section in tradebreath/tradebreath1/settings.py